-Alright let’s make some beer…
+Alright, let’s make some beer…

 I am calling this beer “A Sight For Sore Eyes”.

 This is a very basic recipe but makes for a surprisingly tasty beer.
 It has an average strength ABV coming in at approximately 4.6%.
-It has a nice flavor that is a result of the balance between the malts used, the hops and the English ale yeast.
+It has a nice flavor that is a result of the balance between the malts used, the hops, and the English ale yeast.

 You will find this beer to be very drinkable, and you can enjoy a few of these at one sitting without getting too wobbly.

-It has what I would describe as a slight toasty and biscuit flavor to it from the malts that combined with the earthy and floral taste and aroma imparted from the English Hops make for a delicious beverage.
+It has what I would describe as a slightly toasty and biscuit flavor to it from the malts that combined with the earthy and floral taste and aroma imparted from the English Hops make for a delicious beverage.

 The following are the details of this homebrew: